Modular Tracking Framework: A Unified Approach to Registration based Tracking: Search Methods

-This section presents pseudo codes for several SMs to exemplify the usage of functions described in the previous section.
-Following are some points/conventions to be noted: \begin{enumerate} \item \textit{am} and \textit{ssm} respectively refer to instances of \texttt{AM} and \texttt{SSM} (or rather of specializations thereof) \item only one iteration of the \texttt{update} function is shown and $ A=0 $ has been assumed for simplicity \item the procedure for using first order Hessian (Eq. \ref{eq_hess_basic_gn}) is demonstrated only for \hyperref[alg_iclk]{ICLK} but should be obvious for other relevant methods too \item different algorithms refer each other to save space and emphasize the parts they have in common \item \textit{flann} in \hyperref[alg_nn]{NN} is an instance of FLANN library \cite{Muja2009_flann} that can build an index from a set of samples and search it for a new candidate \item variables used to store the results of computations are not described explicitly but their meaning should be clear from their names and context \item only one state transition model is shown in \hyperref[alg_pf]{PF} though several are available (Sec. \ref{sec_ssm_stochastic_sampler}) \end{enumerate}
+This section presents pseudo codes for several SMs currently implemented in MTF to exemplify the usage of functions described in the previous sections.
+Algorithms 1-5 illustrate how MTF implements the many variants of gradient based SMs developed over the past 35 years \citep{Baker04lucasKanade_paper} while Algorithms 6-8 illustrate stochastic SMs (Sec. \ref{stochastic_search}).
+Following are some points and conventions to be noted: \begin{itemize} \item different algorithms make extensive references to portions of each other not only to avoid redundancy but also to emphasize the parts they have in common. \item \textit{am} and \textit{ssm} respectively refer to instances of \texttt{ {AM}} and \texttt{ {SSM}} (or rather of specializations thereof) \item \textit{am} has direct access to the latest image in the sequence so it is not passed explicitly in function calls - this is one of the design features of \texttt{ {AM}} to avoid the overhead of passing the image repeatedly. \item several special cases like the optional use of the first order Hessian (Eq. \ref{eq_hess_basic_gn}), parameterization and online learning of AM and iterative form of the \texttt{ {update}} function are demonstrated only in Alg. \ref{alg_iclk} but should be obvious by analogy for other SMs too. \item \textit{v}.head(\textit{h}) and \textit{v}.tail(\textit{t}) in Alg. \ref{alg_iclk} respectively refer to the first \textit{h} and last \textit{t} elements in the $ \textit{h} + \textit{t} $ length vector $ \textit{v} $. \item \textit{flann} in Alg. \ref{alg_nn} is an instance of FLANN library \citep{Muja2009_flann} that can build an index from a set of samples and search it for a new candidate. \item variables used to store the results of computations are not described explicitly but their meanings should be clear from their names and context.
+For instance, \textit{sample\_dataset} and \textit{ssm\_perturbations} used in Alg. \ref{alg_nn} respectively refer to $ n{\times} K $ and $ n{\times} S $ matrices, each of whose rows contains the distance feature $ \mathbf{D} $ (Sec. \ref{sec_dist_feature}) and the SSM state $ \mathbf{p_s} $ corresponding to one sample so that $ n = $ number of samples. \item only one state transition model is shown in Alg. \ref{alg_pf} though several others are available too (Sec. \ref{sec_ssm_stochastic_sampler}). \item Alg. \ref{alg_lms_ransac} shows only the \texttt{ {GridTracker}} component of LMS and RANSAC; the actual robust estimation using one of these is performed in \texttt{ {estimateWarpFromPts}} function of \texttt{ {SSM}} (Sec. \ref{sec_ssm_stochastic_sampler}). \item sampling resolution of \textit{ssm} in Alg. \ref{alg_lms_ransac} is set to be same as the grid resolution and the function \texttt{ {getRegion}} (\textit{c}, \textit{s}) in line 6 returns the corners of a rectangular region of size \textit{s} with centroid \textit{c}. \end{itemize}